 The Columbia/Boone County Department of Public Health and Human Services (CBCDPHHS), other local public health agencies (LPHAs) in Missouri, and DHSS continue to receive additional reports of mumps cases among persons associated with the University of Missouri in Columbia (MU).
-A total of 193 laboratory-confirmed and probable cases of mumps have been reported as of December 7, 2016.
-Although the majority of cases continue to be reported among university students, new cases epidemiologically linked to the outbreak are now beginning to occur in persons outside of the university setting.
-Students and other persons potentially exposed to mumps have and will continue to travel, especially during the holidays and at the end of the fall semester.
-Health-care providers should maintain a high index of suspicion for mumps among persons with symptoms compatible with the disease, and mumps should not be ruled out because of history of appropriate vaccination in a person with suspected mumps.
+A total of 361 laboratory-confirmed and probable cases of mumps associated with the MU outbreak have been reported as of February 7, 2017.
+Additionally, mumps activity was reported at 14 other colleges or universities during this same time period.

-Mumps continues to have a presence on the MU campus despite the implementation of traditional control measures.
-An additional control measure for consideration during mumps outbreaks is the use of a third dose of measles, mumps, and rubella (MMR) vaccine.
-This approach has been used during prior mumps outbreaks in university settings.
-While no formal recommendations exist, and the effectiveness of a third MMR dose has not been clearly established, the Centers for Disease Control and Prevention (CDC) has provided guidelines for considering its use during outbreaks.
-Factors that might trigger this recommendation include outbreaks among populations with 2-dose MMR vaccination (coverage of >90%), intense exposure settings such as universities, evidence of sustained transmission (>2 weeks), and high attack rates (>5 cases per 1,000 population).
-An analysis of the data associated with this outbreak confirms each of these criteria has now been met.
-The University of Missouri in collaboration with the CBCDPHHS and DHSS are now recommending a third dose of MMR vaccine for MU students unless otherwise contraindicated.
-Information provided by the University of Missouri is available at: http://studenthealth.missouri.edu/needtoknow/mumps.html.
+A third dose of MMR vaccine has been used during prior mumps outbreaks in university settings.
+While no national recommendation exists and the effectiveness of a third MMR dose has not been clearly established, the Centers for Disease Control and Prevention (CDC) has provided guidelines for considering its use during outbreaks.
+Factors that might trigger this recommendation include outbreaks among populations with 2-dose MMR vaccination (coverage of > 90%), intense exposure settings such as universities, evidence of sustained transmission (>2 weeks), and high attack rates (>5 cases per 1,000 population).
+In December, after it had been determined that these criteria had been met, MU in collaboration with CBCDPHHS and DHSS began recommending a third dose of MMR vaccine for MU students unless otherwise contraindicated.
+As of February 7, 2017, more than 2,325 MU students were reported to have received a third dose of MMR vaccine.